 It All Starts With a Plan

-Whether you’re planning to leave Etsy entirely or simply expand your online presence, migrating away from a surefire sales channel is a daunting task — certainly not something you want to take on overnight.
+Whether you’re planning to move from Etsy to Shopify entirely or simply expand your online presence, migrating away from a surefire sales channel is a daunting task — certainly not something you want to take on overnight.
 Leaving Etsy, or expanding beyond it, should be part of your long-term business planning.
 Create a list of pros and cons.
 Experiment with income projections.
 Make a list of assets you’ll need (a domain name, a website, a marketing budget) in order to make the transition.

 While it may feel difficult at first, a move away from a single marketplace channel will ultimately give you more control over your business, and this can only help you grow.

 If you feel like you’re ready to move beyond Etsy, you need a stellar website to get you to the next level.
-Want to know what we can do and what the investment is?
-Download our pricing guide, here:
+Want to know what we can do to help you grow?
+Download our rate sheet.

 We write a new email each week to help you grow your business.